hds-sandbox/NGS_summer_course_Aarhus/Webpage/develop/galaxy.md

 </p>
 </summary>

-**8** Repeat the alignment with Minimap2 (using the chosen alignment option from the question above) and the sorting, but using the reference genomes for Contig 1 and for Contig 2 seaprately. **Note:** you can run all at once by choosing multiple reference genomes!
+**8** Repeat the alignment with Minimap2 (using the chosen alignment option from the question above) and the sorting, but using the reference genomes for Contig 1 and for Contig 2 searaately. **Note:** you can run all at once by choosing multiple reference genomes in the options!

 <summary>Questions:
 <p>
 <i> Download the two references for Contig 1 and 2, and the two sorted alignments.
-Load the references as tracks in IGV, and then open the two alignments.
+Load the references from the menu `Genomes` in IGV, and then open the two alignments using the menu `File` in IGV.

 - Why do you see fluctuations in coverage and large regions without any apparent subgenome SNPs?

 - What are the major differences between the stats for the reads mapped to Contigs1&2 versus contig1 and contig2?
 What is your interpretation of the differences?
 </i>